1. Home

 • attend a staff meeting about the route and schedule

-• check supplies on the plane and make sure emergency equipment is working properly
+• check onboard supplies and make sure safety equipment is working properly

 • greet passengers and check documents